hbslcam/Investment-Ideas/README.md

 # Investment-Ideas
-This is where all my investment strategies and ideas are stored.
+Here you can find all of my investment ideas.